codegangsta/martini-contrib/secure/README.md

   ContentTypeNosniff: true, // If ContentTypeNosniff is true, adds the X-Content-Type-Options header with the value `nosniff`.
 Default is false.
   BrowserXssFilter: true, // If BrowserXssFilter is true, adds the X-XSS-Protection header with the value `1; mode=block`.
 Default is false.
   ContentSecurityPolicy: "default-src 'self'", // ContentSecurityPolicy allows the Content-Security-Policy header value to be set with a custom value.
 Default is "".
+  DisableProdCheck: true, // This will ignore our production check, and will follow the SSLRedirect and STSSeconds/STSIncludeSubdomains options... even in development!
+This would likely only be used to mimic a production environment on your local development machine.
 }))
 // ...
 ~~~